2-con/PyNet/README.md

 ---

 ### What is PyNet ❓
 PyNet is a free and open-source software framework for machine learning and artificial intelligence.
-Unlike professional-grade libraries, PyNet focuses on small-scale educational projects and experiments by providing multiple APIs and spaces for testing, experimenting, and debugging model architectures.
-PyNet also allows full access to the source code, lowering the barrier to entry for enthusiasts.
+Unlike professional-grade libraries, PyNet focuses on small-scale educational projects and curiosity.
+Everything in PyNet, even the calculation logic, is written in pure python therefore there will be a lot of overhead that can slow down code.

-PyNet features distinct APIs and a suite of tools that cater to different needs that allows users to explore core ML concepts from the ground up in multiple programming paradigms.
-Users can directly modify and test new ideas by injecting code directly into the framework itself to allow for greater control, PyNet is client-based so modified code only affects the local file and nothing else.
+PyNet features a main API and a suite of tools that to assist in model building.
+However, it is reccomended to use PyNet's successor JXNet which is the direct continuation of this repository.

 PyNet is committed to democratizing and opening up machine learning and artificial intelligence to the world, so from the newest student to the most experienced scientist, we are determined to share a new technological revolution that is on the horizon.